 “There are tools like Belouga, which allow you to get in touch with other classes from around the world so you can meet people who have different accents, who speak different languages, who look different, and who believe in things that are different,” Linney says.

 Belouga is one of many web-based platforms designed to connect classes.
 Linney's course introduces a few others, but also gives participants an opportunity to share information about the actual tools they use.
 This highlights why becoming a connected teacher is so important.

 4. Connecting with peers and professional learning communities

 When teachers face a problem with practice, it can feel as though they are alone.
 The reality is that many others have experienced the same problem and they're are often happy to share an innovative solution.
 Linney's course provides an opportunity to make those connections.

 In the last module, there is an opportunity to learn more about professional learning networks and the platforms where they can be found.
 Clubhouse, Twitter, Facebook, LinkedIn and ISTE Connects are a few examples.

 During the course, participants have an opportunity to connect with each other and they are encouraged to do so.
-The course provides a place to post social media handles or contact information to facilitate connections with peers.
+The course provides a place to share social media and contact information to get the ball rolling.

 Paul Wurster is an education writer and technical editor based in Oregon.
 This is an updated version of an article that first published on June 30, 2021.